 The degree of difficulty for the UK is unparalleled: a global Pandemic and the Brexit transition.
-The Pandemic hides some of the decline in foreign demand the exit from the European Union would have delivered.
+The Pandemic hides some of the decline in foreign demand that the exit from the European Union will deliver.
 The inflation bonds tell the story succinctly: negative yields that exceed the average inflation rate of the last 40 years.
 The implication is stark: zero inflation and little growth for the foreseeable future.

 The short-end of the curve should be negative when the 30-year yields are below 1%.
 One of them is incorrect and it's probably the short-end given the inflation bond yields are negative.

-Yield curve valuation suggests long 30-year and short 2-year on a relative basis and highlights the prospect of negative nominal yields..
+Yield curve valuation suggests short 30-year and long 2-year on a relative basis and highlights the prospect of negative nominal yields.

 The negative yields on inflation bonds reflect their embedded protection against deflation and offer little benefit against inflation.

 Disclaimer: All positions are suggestive of relative value and not intended as a recommendation or investment advice.
 Consult an investment advisor before implementing any investment strategy.